What are the device requirements?

 We encourage boys to have their iPads in a cover of sorts and ask parents to ensure that iPads are insured.
 We also strongly recommend that when you purchase the iPad, you take out iCare Insurance as this is specifically tailored for breakage and even factors in two accidental drops!

-We require that Grade 10 pupils bring their own tablet or laptop device in 2018.
+We require that Grade 10 – Grade 12 pupils bring their own tablet or laptop device in 2020.

 Students may bring any device with a minimum specification of 32 GB storage plus WiFi.
 Devices should be between 5” – 13” in size to be sufficiently productive while remaining portable.
 If choosing a tablet, a keyboard is recommended.
 Battery life to last the school day is imperative.
 If you prefer an Apple iPad, Apple Macbook, Android device, Chromebook, or a Windows laptop, that is completely acceptable.
 It remains your choice.

-– Students in the third year of the SAC 1:1 programme may continue with their iPad, while a keyboard is recommended.
+– Students in the fourth year of the SAC 1:1 programme may continue with their iPad, while a keyboard is recommended.

 – Students making a new device choice may choose:

 o iPad range (mini iPad, iPad, iPad Pro)

 o Chromebook laptop